Wednesday, 11 September 2019

 The Pakistanis, still worried and intending to keep the Indian soldiers at bay, continued to shell all day, after sunset and right through the night.
 They were expecting retaliation from the Indian forces.

-Near the open ground, a little away from the rest of the houses, there should a house with two floors but now practically in ruins.
+Near the open ground, a little away from the rest of the houses, there stood a house with two floors but now practically in ruins.

 And looking at it, one could not tell what the house originally looked like.
 It was destroyed in the very first days of the battle, and it was impossible to imagine that anybody still dwelt there.